Skip to Main Content

 Outlook

-Pet sitting as a small business is expected to experience much faster than average employment growth, according to the U.S. Department of Labor.
-Most pet sitters charge fees comparable to kennels and boarders, but some charge less.
+Employment for animal caretakers is expected to grow by 17 percent from 2023 through 2033, according to the U.S. Department of Labor.
+This is much faster than the average for all careers.
+Demand has grown for pet sitters as the number of pet owners increases.
+Additionally, most pet sitters charge fees comparable to kennels and boarders, but some charge less.
 And many pet owners prefer to leave their pets in the house, rather than take the pets to unfamiliar locations.
 This has made pet sitting a desirable and cost-effective alternative to other pet care situations.
 Pet sitters have been successful in cities both large and small.

 Because a pet sitting business requires little money to start up, many more people may enter the business hoping to make a tidy profit.
 This could lead to heavier competition; it could also hurt the reputation of pet sitting if too many irresponsible and unprepared people run bad businesses.
 But if pet owners remain cautious when hiring pet sitters, the unreliable workers will have trouble maintaining clients.